markbeep/vvzapi/README.md

 > is just some short-term problem or if they'll never come back.
 Some of the data (for all courses) is available in the
 > [Complete Catalogue](https://www.vvz.ethz.ch/Vorlesungsverzeichnis/gesamtverzeichnis.view?lang=en), but I currently do not have any plans
 > of parsing data from PDFs.

+## Versioning

+This project uses semantic versioning.
+Breaking changes will result in a bump of the major version.
+There should not be any breaking changes to the endpoints of any endpoints that are the same or lower version than the major version.
+If the current version is `2.x.x`, the endpoints under `/v1` and `/v2` will not be _intentionally_ updated in a way that would break or completely change their usage.
+But `/v3` would then still be in prerelease and might change anytime.

 ---